Last update: 12.20.2018

-Bottom line of the Opera VPN review: We won’t sing hallelujah
+The bottom line of the Opera VPN review: We won’t sing hallelujah

 Well, we won’t sing Figaro and Rigoletto either; Opera is not our cup of tea in any sense.
 Our review has unveiled this VPN proxy for us and hopefully, for you, too.

 Yes, it is all free without the disruption of ads or other tricks.
 Yes, it is very easy to use.
 And, yes, there is also way too much sensitive logging and data sharing going on in the background.